ramtinJ95/Mywiki/Module 2: Boolean Arithmetic and the ALU.md

 This shortcut way of converting number to their negative version is what I will implement in the hardware emulator since its so easy to do.
 One needs only to use a not gate and thats it.
+Further more this means that when we want to implement substraction of say x - y, we can just do x + (-y) instead, thus we can use the gates we already have to do addition and substraction.